The Hope Found in the Story of an Unfaithful Disciple

 And when Peter did fall, he fell hard.

 Jesus was arrested and taken to the home of the Jewish high priest to be questioned.
 Peter followed with another disciple – at a distance (already, Peter the bold was beginning to waffle).
 In the courtyard of the high priest, the religious leaders ridiculed and abused Jesus.
-At first, Peter watched from just outside the courtyard, behind the gate; but the other disciple knew some of the priests and got Peter right inside the courtyard (John 18:15-16).
+At first, Peter watched from just outside the courtyard, behind the gate; but then the other disciple got Peter closer – right inside the courtyard – because he knew some of the priests (John 18:15-16).

 AND THE ROOSTER CROWED.